wmariuss/smonit/README.md

 What are the features:

-* collect all minions (connected, pending, denied, rejected, active)
+* collect all minions status (connected, pending, denied, rejected, active)
 * collect states for every minion
-* changes (success and failures) for every state
+* changes (success and failure) for every state
 * execution time and status of the last highstate run
 * minions with highstate disabled
-* can be used instead of the default salt scheduler
+* can be used instead of default salt scheduler
 * integrate easily with Grafana
 * more soon